 If your business is expanding into new territories and you want to take an existing trade mark with it, or you are embarking on a brand development or extension project, we will be happy to put together our recommendations for an appropriate search strategy, taking into consideration relevant factors such as key markets, budget, and the relevant timeframe.

 Once searches are complete, and where the results indicate that the mark of interest is available for both use and registration, we recommend getting applications for registration on file without delay in order to prevent others from getting there first.
 While many jurisdictions recognise unregistered trade marks, including the UK, enforcing such rights usually needs to be done in Court.
 In the UK, a claim to passing off requires the rights owner to demonstrate goodwill, a misrepresentation by the other party, and likely or actual damage, making it both difficult and expensive to succeed.
 By contrast, enforcing a registered trade mark is significantly easier and cheaper.
 A bit like an insurance policy, a registered trade mark can become invaluable once you need to rely upon it.

 As well as clearance searches, we recommend monitoring trade marks.
 Setting up a trade mark watch means you will be notified of any applications for relevant trade mark applications in the territories of interest.
 Becoming aware of conflicting marks while they are still pending applications gives you the opportunity to oppose the application, which is generally easier than challenging a granted registration.
 As well as trade marks, we can monitor domain names and company names, while company-specific monitoring can help keep tabs on what your competitors are doing.

-If you are interested in using your trade mark in a range of countries, or are considering a number of marks, then we can devise an appropriate searching strategy which takes into account relevant factors such as your key markets, your budget and the time available for searching.
+If you are interested in using your trade mark in a range of countries, or are considering a number of marks, then our experienced trade mark attorneys are able to devise an appropriate searching or monitoring strategy which takes into account relevant factors such as key markets and budget.
+Please contact us for more information.